 Prior to the annual assessment WG, national data submitters are responsible for submitting details of commercial catch and the associated sampling (carried out under the DCF in EU countries) to the stock coordinator.
 This information is supplied aggregated to ICES subarea and quarter.
-The data are usually detailed in an Excel spreadsheet (known as the 'exchange format').
-Information on misreported catches, unallocated catches and discards can also be included on the spreadsheet.
-An up to date fleet description and a breakdown of catch by ICES statistical rectangle are also requested.
-For nations with minor (and generally unsampled) catches, the stock coordinator will retrieve the data from the Statlant database, hosted by ICES.
+The data are usually detailed in an Excel spreadsheet (known as the 'exchange format') and also uploaded to InterCatch.
+InterCatch is a web-based data portal which is hosted by ICES and has the advantage of acting as a central repository for the data.
+Information on misreported catches, unallocated catches and discards can also be included in the submission.
+An up-to-date fleet description and a breakdown of catch by ICES statistical rectangle by month are also requested.

 Upon completion of error checking, the stock coordinator will compile the data in order that it can be used in the assessment.
 A key step in this process is the allocation of samples to unsampled catches.
 The stock coordinator will choose appropriate samples (and their relative weightings) on the basis of fleet type, quarter and geographic area.
 Once the samples have been assigned the stock coordinator will produce a vector of catch numbers, weights and lengths in addition to the total catch.
 This was traditionally done using a bespoke software application known as sallocl (Patterson, 1998).
-Presently, a web-based data portal known as InterCatch is used which is hosted by ICES and has the advantage of acting as a central repository for the data.
+Presently, this is run in parallel with InterCatch.
 Frequent comparisons are made using both approaches as a quality check.